davidgasquez/handbook/Open Data.md

 - **Deterministic**.
 Packaged lambda style transformations (WASM/Docker).
 	- For tabular data, starting with just SQL might be great.
 	- Pyodite + DuckDB for transformations could cover a large area.
 	- Datasets could be derived by importing other datasets and applying deterministic transformations in the `Datafile`.
 Similar to Docker containers.
-That file will carry Metadata, Lineage and some defaults (visualizations, code, ...)
+That file will carry Metadata, Lineage and even some defaults (visualizations, code, ...)
 - **Declarative** Everything should be defined as code.
 E.g: YAML files with the source datasets and the transformations.
 Similar to how Pachyderm/Kamu/Holium do.
 	- E.g: Orchestrating containers that read/write on IPFS, Pachyderm style.
 - **Environment agnostic**.
 Can be run locally and remotely.
 One machine or a cluster.
 Streaming or batch.